|

 discovery of huge oilfields enhanced Iraq's prospects for prosperity, but the state

 policy.
-This was undermined by the Arab-Israeli conflict and the prestige of Egyptian
+This was undermined by the Arab-Israeli conflict and by Egyptian

 President Nasser, who was probably behind the coup in 1958 which overthrew the